 The WHU Accelerator is an equity-free intensive program for WHU students, alumni, and staff designed to provide rocket fuel for your new ventures.
-The program will kick off with coaching sessions from 8th of May, followed by a virtual orientation day on the 13th of May and culminate with Demo Day presentations on July 8th.
-The majority of the program will be virtual with the demo day taking place in person.
+The program will kick off with an Orientation Day on 11th of May, followed by coaching sessions from 13th of May, and culminate with Demo Day presentations on July 4th.
+The majority of the program will be virtual with the Orientation Day and Demo Day taking place in person.

 The following provides a short overview of the program, the application process, and a few Q&As founders may want to ask.

 Applications for the WHU Accelerator 2024 officially close on March 10, 2024 (11:59 PM).